eventengine/crossborder/README.md

+## This hackathon project won 1st place at PearlHacks 2017!

 # Inspiration
 65 million people in the world have been forced to flee their homes which is the highest level of refugees ever recorded, according to figures published by the United Nations.
 The biggest challenge is a secure and efficient registration.